spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 ### Undistorting

-Because our camera is a fisheye camera (wide angle), our cameras output a distorted image.
+Because we use a fisheye camera (wide angle), our cameras output a distorted image.
+This causes certain objects to appear closer than they actually are.
 Before we can process the image, we must undistort it.

 At the start of the program, `cv2.fisheye.initUndistortRectifyMap` is used with precalculated distortion matrices to create the remaps.
 We used a checkerboard image to calculate the distortion matrices D and K. See [SETUP.md](./SETUP.md#) for instructions on how to get the distortion matrix.